Kirkham Street Neckdown Project

 Project Findings

 The trial showed that neckdowns can help slow down cars.
 Although there was no recorded increase in collisions near the neckdown, results also suggest neckdowns might be better suited on lower volume streets without dedicated bike lanes or frequent commercial loading activities.
-Community feedback showed it wasn't right for this street, so we are now looking at other ways to slow traffic and improve safety.
+Community feedback showed it wasn't right for this street, so in March 2026, we installed other safety treatments, including:

-2. Install a speed cushion in the middle of the block between 9th and 10th Avenues.
+• A speed cushion in the middle of the street

 Vision Zero SF logo